-Data Breaches: Do you need to report them?
+Reporting Data Breaches: Do you need to do it?

 The breach that resulted in the data leakages had in fact occurred in March 2018, months prior to Cathay Pacific’s official announcement.
 The company now states that this was when they began noticing suspicious activity in their servers.
 However, it was decided that the information would be held from the public in order to avoid creating an “unnecessary scare”.

 This practice is not limited to Cathay Pacific.
 Other large companies such as Yahoo and Facebook did not notify the public of data breaches until years after they occurred.
 In the case of Facebook, this resulted in the Cambridge Analytica Data Controversy of early this year.
 Both of these companies have suffered consequences from their respective incidents.
 Yahoo paid a $35 Million settlement payout for withholding information to its investors, while Facebook was fined due to over 80 million of its customers having their data stolen.

 Is Reporting Data Breaches A Legal Requirement?